Seattle Flute Society Flute Choir

 When does the choir meet?

-We rehearse on Sundays from 4:30-6:30pm at the Northminster Presbyterian Church in Seattle, located at 7706 25th Avenue NW.
-Seattle, WA.
-We play 1-2 concerts per session, as well as playing at the SFS Flute Festival in April as part of the flute choir showcase.
+The choir meets for a Fall session (September through December) and a Spring session (January through April).
+We play 1-2 public concerts per session, as well as our performance at the SFS Flute Festival in April as part of the flute choir showcase.

 Is there a cost to joining the ensemble?